castlemock/castlemock/README.md

 ## What to Use Castle Mock for and When to Use It

 Use **Castle Mock** to mock out RESTful APIs and SOAP web services for testing purposes for when either performing system or integration tests.
-It is recommended to only use **Castle Mock** on an internal network and never be used publically. **Castle Mock** is not developed or meant for anything else other than for testing purposes. **Castle Mock** is commonly used for:
+It is recommended to only use **Castle Mock** on an internal network and never be used publically. **Castle Mock** is **NOT** developed or meant for anything else other than for testing purposes.

-- Mock RESTful APIs and SOAP web services for system or integration tests.
-- Network analysis between systems.

 ## Download